 Quick start

-- Enter rail length in feet.
+- Enter the full straight rail length in feet before subtracting posts.

 Best uses